 Updated: 11.10.2022

-Here are some references to start using makefile
+Here are some references to start using makefile.
+It makes automation easily

-.
+by just running make.
 Nevertheless, some Apps need to be installed if running

 in Windows.
 The easiest way to install Apps is to use scoop to install make and